mackah666/haproxylb/README.md

 # haproxylb
-A docker compose example of a haproxy loadbalancing with threee containers
+A docker compose example of a haproxy loadbalancing with three containers containing simple node servers.